 Thinking more creatively; creating more thoughtfully.

-Bio: I live in beautiful southern Maryland on the East Coast of the U.S. with my spouse and the dog.
+Bio: I live in beautiful southern Maryland on the East Coast of the U.S. with my spouse.
 After successfully raising a son and a daughter (whew!) and enjoying a career in publishing, I’m approaching my third age with excited anticipation.

-Roles: Artist, Creativity Consultant, and Founder and CCO of the Applied Creativity Lab
+Roles: Artist, Creativity Coach, and Founder of the Applied Creativity Lab

 I’m also an experienced publication specialist with a deep respect for precise and graceful language and a knack for managing multiple priorities, offering top-notch editorial abilities combined with proven people skills, technological know-how, and administrative dexterity.